 Mark Harmel, MPH, CDE is a diabetes educator and clinical research coordinator at the USC Westside Center for Diabetes and a contributor for Medscape.
 His public health training drives his interest in soda taxes and participation in the Diabetes Prevention Program to prevent type 2 diabetes.
 Mark’s research projects and patient education focus on how people with type 1 diabetes can best use continuous glucose meters and insulin pumps. @MarkHarmel

-Did the New Year bring a letter from your insurance company telling you that you have to change the brand of glucose meter, oral medication, or insulin that you use?
+Have you ever received a letter from your insurance company telling you that you have to change the brand of glucose meter, oral medication, or insulin that you use?
 You are not alone, but why does this happen and who is responsible?

 You can thank your pharmacy benefit manager (or PBM).
 These are the companies who partner with your insurance carrier who claim to have the goal of reducing drug costs and improving care.
 Your PBM is likely to be Express Scripts, CVS Health, or OptumRx.